TRobboJ/mApp/README.md

 html and css rewrite (currently using Jonathan's CSS template)

-add load event to fetch + catch function (atm you can spam click randomise)
+add load event to fetch + catch function (atm you can spam click randomise) (change to async/await)

 fix mApp call within the then() block (should call "this")